In this article:

 How Do Tax Refunds Work?

-April 15 may be tax day, but most of us accrue and pay taxes throughout the year.
+While there's only one federal tax deadline date, most of us accrue and pay taxes throughout the year.
 As you earn income, that income incurs tax liability.
 Typically, you also pay taxes—either in the form of withholding (money taken out of your paycheck or other payments) or estimates (tax payments you send to the government)—as you receive income.

 Your tax return reconciles these four things: